rguibert/biofilmFoam/doc/source/bf3d.rst

 .. literalinclude:: bf3d-2
    :language: text

+``runApplication`` and ``runParallel`` are internal OpenFOAM functions that automatically manage log files and retrieve the necessary arguments, such as the number of processors for the second function.
 Once the calculation is complete, the results can be visualized using ParaView

 .. prompt:: bash